eeeibrahimsahin/BoatAppMVC/README.md

 # Boat Reservation Application
+## Why did we build this project?
+- This is a java course demo project.
+We built this app to show that what we learned from the course and what we can do by using them.
 ## What this application does

 Boat reservation application is a java console application to manage all operation's a boat renting company.
 You can manage below operation by using this application: